British nationality law and Hong Kong: British Overseas Citizen status for those who are 'otherwise stateless'

+British Nationality Selection Scheme

 After the Tiananmen Square massacre in 1989, many people in Hong Kong began to fear for their future post-1997.
 Emigration was rampant and a brain-drain was beginning to affect the economy of Hong Kong.
 To stem the drain, people urged the British government to grant full British citizenship to all Hong Kong BDTCs – but this request was never accepted.
 However, the British did agree to creating the British Nationality Selection Scheme, which granted to a select 50,000 people and their families the ability to obtain full British citizenship without having to fulfil the ordinary requirements, under the British Nationality (Hong Kong) Act 1990.
 Under the Act, the Home Secretary was required to register any person recommended by the Governor of Hong Kong (as well as the applicant's spouse and minor children) as a British Citizen.
 Any person who was registered under the act automatically ceased to be a BDTC upon registration as a British Citizen.
 No person could be registered under the act after 30 June 1997.